dalpengholic/eficode-assignment-weatherapp/README.md

 $ docker-compose down
 ```

-8. After adding of fixing codes and testing, update remote dev branch.
+8. After adding or fixing codes and testing, update the remote dev branch.
 Merging to the master branch only allowed after an official remote test pipeline